-Here are some illustrations: "regulate ...
+Among the constitutional terms taken from 18th-century law are the expressions "regulate ...
 Commerce," "establish Post Offices," "post Roads," "natural born Citizen," "Corruption of Blood," "Privileges and Immunities," and "necessary and proper."

 Several years ago, I wrote a book explaining these and other terms.
-Behind that book were many individual investigations into the true meaning of constitutional words and phrases.
-Following is the story of one investigation.
+Behind that book were many individual investigations into the true meaning of constitutional words and phras